The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 - for at least some species, more monitoring effort is likely to have occurred at sites where recovery programs are underway.

-As more data for more species is added the index will become more robust in reflecting broader patterns for threatened bird species.
-It appears that coverage that is more representative of overall outcomes for threatened birds will likely be provided for a shorter period, from a baseline reset to a more recent starting point.
+As more data for more species is added, the index will become more robust in reflecting broader patterns for threatened bird species.
+Coverage that is more representative of overall outcomes for threatened birds will likely be provided for a shorter period, from a baseline reset to a more recent starting point.

-WildCount uses photo-trap images captured on remotely deployed cameras (see Image 12.1) to monitor species distribution and occupancy patterns of commonly occurring land-based animals in national parks and reserves.
-The program is monitoring species trends over 10 years from 2012–2022.
-Monitoring occurs at 200 sites located within the reserve system across eastern NSW, (see Image 12.2).
+WildCount uses camera-trap technology to capture images on remotely deployed cameras (see Image 12.1) to monitor species’ distribution and occupancy patterns of commonly occurring land-based animals in NSW national parks and reserves.
+The program is monitoring species trends over 10 years from 2012–2021.
+Monitoring occurs during autumn at 204 sites in the reserve system across eastern NSW, (see Image 12.2).

 Image 12.1: Long-nosed bandicoot captured by WildCount camera